tc39/proposal-import-attributes/stats.md

 This analysis demonstrates that on internet (as seen by Cloudflare at least) the file extension may not be served with its corresponding mimetype.

-Considering Cloudflare's scale, even a very small pourcentage can reprensent a lot of requests.
+Considering Cloudflare's scale, even a very small percentage can reprensent a lot of requests.

 ## `.js`